cshawshank/bot-tutorial-nodejs/README.md

 ## Introduction

-This project utilizes a groupme bot and to identify a text sentiments and perform a like action on positive posts
+This project utilizes a groupme bot  to identify text sentiments in posts and perform a like action if the sentiment is positive

 ## Contents